raveltan/hung-lang/README.md

 Then you need to download HunG from this repository and extract it to a folder.

-In order to run HunG interpreter you can run the 'hung' on UNIX or 'hung.bat' or Windows machine.
+In order to run HunG interpreter you can run the 'hung.sh' on UNIX or 'hung.bat' or Windows machine.

 ## Known Bugs
 - Some Error message may show wrong placement of the cursor